rust-embedded/discovery/src/05-led-roulette/light-it-up.md

 # Light it up
 ## embedded-hal

-In this chapter we are going to make one of the many LEDs on the back of the micro:bit blink since this is basically the "Hello World" of embedded programming.
+In this chapter we are going to make one of the many LEDs on the back of the micro:bit light up since this is basically the "Hello World" of embedded programming.
 In order to get this task done we will use a set of abstractions provided by the crate `embedded-hal`. `embedded-hal` is a crate which provides a set of traits that describe behaviour of hardware, for example the [OutputPin trait] which allows us to turn a pin on or off.